cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/policy/2020-07-18-SCPs-Policy-inheritance.md

 ### service control policies (SCPs) with IAM permission policies

-<font color=red> Users and roles in accounts must still be granted permissions using AWS IAM permission policies attached </font>
+<font color=OrangeRed> Users and roles in accounts must still be granted permissions using AWS IAM permission policies attached </font>

 - The SCPs
   - only determine what permissions are **_available_** to be granted by such policies.